King's Infantry Regiment (France)

+History

+The Régiment du Roi was created on 2 January 1663 when Louis XIV declared himself its colonel, with the Marquis de Dangeau as lieutenant-colonel, later replaced by Jean Martinet in 1670.
+Drawn from the King’s Musketeers, it became a model infantry corps and military school under Martinet’s direction.
+In 1667, Louis XIV introduced four grenadiers per company, among the first elite soldiers of this type in the French Army.

 Infantry

 In 1663, the régiment Royal Infanterie was renamed the King's Infantry Regiment.
 Under this title it fought at the Battle of Fontenoy on 11 May 1745.

 This regiment was one of three garrisoning Nancy in August 1790 and as such played a leading role in the mutiny known as the Nancy affair.
 In 1791 it became the 105e régiment d'infanterie de ligne.

 In 1814 the 1st Infantry Regiment was renamed régiment du Roi; it lost that name in 1816 when a new system of "Departmental Legions" replaced the former regiments of the French line infantry.

 Light infantry

 In 1814, the 1st regiment of light infantry regiment was renamed régiment du Roi.
 It was renamed in 1815.
 Five cavalry regiments were also redesignated as King's regiments in 1814 as part of a general effort under the First Restoration to dilute Napoleonic links within the French Army.